hyperledger-labs/perun-doc/source/go-perun/tutorial/channels/updating.rst

    :language: go
    :lines: 126-133

 An update can also be rejected with a reason.
-This starts the :ref:`dispute process <disputes>`.

 .. code-block:: go